Tamara-Anna Cislowska: Career

 Cislowska received her first piano lessons from her mother, Neta Maughan, a noted piano teacher from a long line of pianists and teachers.
-She emerged as a child prodigy, giving her first public performance at age two.
+Cislowska emerged as a child prodigy, giving her first public performance at age two.
 She began recording material for ABC Radio at three years of age.
 One of her first mentors was Nancy Salas, and she later studied with Geoffrey Tozer.
 She won the most prizes of the McDonalds Sydney Performing Arts Challenge over three categories; instrumental, speech and drama, singing.

-She won the 1991 ABC Symphony Australia Young Performers Awards, Australia's most prestigious classical music award, at the age of 14, becoming the youngest pianist ever to do so.
-A year later she was sent to Sydney's sister cities on a tour as a cultural ambassador, visiting Nagoya, Wellington and San Francisco.
+In 1991, at the age of 14, she won the ABC Symphony Australia Young Performers Awards, Australia's most prestigious classical music competition, becoming the youngest pianist to do so.
+A year later she was sent on a tour of Sydney's sister cities as a cultural ambassador, visiting Nagoya, Wellington and San Francisco.
 Cislowska was a founding member of the Australian Young Performers Trio, St Laurence Trio, Mozart Piano Quartet (Berlin) and Australia Piano Quartet.

 Cislowska's recordings include five solo albums on the Artworks label, including The Enchanted Isle, The Persian Hours and The Russians.
 She has recorded for Naxos, Chandos, Dabringhaus and Grimm, ABC Classics, and Deutsche Grammophon.
 She has contributed to albums with the Sydney Symphony Orchestra, the New Zealand Symphony Orchestra and the London Philharmonic Orchestra.

 As a recitalist she has performed at the Purcell Room in London, the Concert Hall of the Sydney Opera House, the Kleine Zaal of the Concertgebouw in Amsterdam and in New York at the Frick Collection and Carnegie Hall.

-Since 2020, Cislowska hosts the weekly program Duet on ABC Classic Radio, described as an hour of music and conversation at the keyboard.
+Since 2020, Cislowska has hosted the weekly radio program, Duet, on ABC Classic, described as an hour of music and conversation at the keyboard.